-Acute hyperglycemia, or high blood glucose, may be either the initial presentation of diabetes mellitus or a complication during the course of a known disease.
+Acute hyperglycemia, or high blood glucose, may be either the initial presentation of diabetes mellitus or a complication arising during the course of another disease.
 Inadequate insulin replacement (e.g., due to poor adherence) or increased insulin demand (e.g., during times of acute illness, surgery, or stress) may lead to acute hyperglycemia.
 In diabetic ketoacidosis (DKA), which is more common in patients with type 1 diabetes, no insulin is available to suppress lipolysis, resulting in ketone formation and acidosis.
 In a hyperosmolar hyperglycemic state (HHS), which is more common in patients with type 2 diabetes, there is still some insulin available and so there is minimal or no ketone formation.
 Clinical features of both DKA and HHS include polyuria, polydipsia, nausea and vomiting, volume depletion (e.g., dry oral mucosa, decreased skin turgor), and eventually mental status changes and coma.
-In patients with altered mental status, fingerstick glucose should always be checked in order to exclude serum glucose abnormalities.
-Several clinical findings pertaining only to DKA include a fruity odor to the breath, hyperventilation, and abdominal pain.
+Features unique to DKA include a fruity odor to the breath, hyperventilation, and abdominal pain.
 DKA typically has an acute onset (e.g., within hours) while HHS usually develops insidiously (e.g., within days) and manifests with more extreme volume depletion than those with DKA.
 The mainstay of treatment for both DKA and HHS consists primarily of IV fluid resuscitation, electrolyte repletion, and insulin therapy.